 Earning your clinical license opens up a world of possibilities, so you want to begin gaining hours as soon as possible.
 Regardless, the process can be confusing for the best of us.
-Throughout my years of providing IMF and ASW supervision there are certain questions that I’m asked on a regular basis.
-Here’s a nice compilation … Continue reading IMF & ASW Supervision: 8 Answers to Common Questions and 1 Nobody Asks (But Should)
+Throughout my years of providing IMF and ASW supervision, there are certain questions that I’m asked on a regular basis.
+Here’s a nice compilation of … Continue reading IMF & ASW Supervision: 8 Answers to Common Questions and 1 Nobody Asks (But Should)

 It’s sunblock and swimsuit time in San Diego!
 Most of us are making sure we have our summer essentials in place, and pretty soon it will be time do your favorite summer activities!
 Like clockwork, my clients begin to express anxiety about an upcoming pool party or BBQ where they may be wearing a lot … Continue reading What it Takes to Succeed at Losing Weight: A Cognitive Behavioral Approach